martinberlin/eink-calendar/README.md

 ### Screenshot tool

-The [screenshot tool](screenshot) uses composer to fetch it's libraries.
-Needs some kind of server to run into, and image magick installed as a PHP extension since converts the website screenshot into a BMP monochrome image.
+The [screenshot tool](screenshot) needs a webserve with image magick installed as a PHP extension since converts the website screenshot into a BMP monochrome image.
-It simply accepts as GET variables:
+It accepts as GET variables:

 **u** = URL of the website you want to render